hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

 #### Variance reduction in practice

-I'll end with a speculative rule of thumb for when to factor: try generating over- and underestimates for the factors and the product.
+I'll end with a speculative rule of thumb for when to factor: try generating over- and underestimates for the factors and the product, which in additive notation give
-In additive notation, go with the *smaller* of

 $$
 (\Delta X)^2 + (\Delta Y)^2, \quad (\Delta Z)^2